MagedSaeed/magedsaeed.github.io/md_posts/DeepSeek Made Simple/post.md

 # Introduction

-In January 2025, DeepSeek, a Chinese startup, unveiled its revolutionary AI model, shocking the landscape of artificial intelligence with its outstanding performance compared to its cost.
-Alongside their model release, they released a mobile app that allows users to chat with the AI model in real time similar to ChatGPT and Anthropic.
-Their app has gathered over 10 million downloads on the Google Play Store within its first three weeks of release!
+In January 2025, DeepSeek, a Chinese startup, unveiled its revolutionary AI model, transforming the artificial intelligence landscape with its exceptional performance-to-cost ratio compared to US and other West AI models.
+Alongside their model release, they launched a mobile app enabling real-time AI interactions similar to ChatGPT and Anthropic's offerings.
+The app cultivated over 10 million downloads on the Google Play Store within its first three weeks of release.
+Its rocketing growth reminds of the ChatGPT app initial growth on its first days.

-Why DeepSeek's R1 gained such popularity?
-Well, the model delivers an impressive, on-par performance compared to the leading U.S. and west AI counterparts like Llama and Mixtral covering closed source ones as well (OpenAI's ChatGPT, the most recent O1 version, and Anthropic Claude Sonnet 3.5), if not surpassing it.
-They deliver such performance with a more than 90% cost reduction! causing a massive disrupt in the markets, leading to erasing $1 trillion in value!
-Notably, Nvidia, the GPU chips industry leader, experienced a record-breaking $600 billion loss in market capitalization, marking the largest single-company loss in U.S. stock market history.
-What is even more interesting is that they published their work as an open-source.
-The model is published under an MIT license, making it a commercially viable option with proper compute.
-Their experimental work is also well described on published research papers for both of their work: DeepSeek R1 and DeepSeek V3 with all of its previous versions.
-Making a giant leap for open source progress in the AI race with closed source enterprise.
+What drove DeepSeek's R1 to such popularity?
+Well, the model delivers impressive performance comparable to leading Western AI counterparts like Llama and Mixtral with a surprisingly cost cutoffs.
+Interestingly, the model even rivals the closed-source models, OpenAI's ChatGPT o1 (that is very recently released) and Anthropic's Claude 3.5 Sonnet.
+In some settings, it even surpasses them.
+Most notably, they achieved this while reducing costs by more than 90%, causing significant market disruption that led to approximate collapse of $1 trillion in market value.
+Nvidia, the GPU industry leader, experienced an unprecedented $600 billion loss in market capital, marking the largest single-company loss in U.S. stock market history!

-"**But Wait**" how DeepSeek were able to achieve such impressive performance Given the Chaina's export controls?
-Note that they claimed that they trained this model on a cluster of 2048 Nvidia H800 GPUs.
-These GPUs are less efficient to its powerful sibling: Nvidia H100.
-It turns out they achieved this by incorporating many training tricks and advances.
-What is even more interesting is the introduction of Reinforcement Learning as an innovative approach to improving performance.
-They were the first to show that Reinforcement Learning works at this large scale of LLMs development making a good end for all the previous stories and trials in this direction.
-In this article, I am going to illustrate how this model was trained with a bit of in-depth technicality.
-This will also cover how its elder brother DeepSeek V3 are developed as this is important to grasp the full picture.
-For deep dives, better to give an in-depth read to the developers' technical report they released.

-The content of this article first presents a preamble with some terminologies so that we all stand on common ground.
-It then introduces DeepSeek-R1.
-DeepSeek-V3 is later introduced as it plays a major role in developing R1.
-Having a good backround on its development completes the picture.
+Perhaps most significantly, DeepSeek published their work as open-source under an MIT license.
+This makes their models commercially permissible given the compute.
+Additionally, their experimental work is thoroughly well-documented in published technical reports covering both DeepSeek R1 and DeepSeek V3, including all of its previous versions.
+Such initiative represents a major advancement for open-source progress in the AI race against closed-source AI enterprises.

+**But Wait! _There is an Ahaa moment that I can flag here!_** How did DeepSeek achieve such impressive performance given China's export controls?
+Note that the company reported training this model on a cluster of 2,048 Nvidia H800 GPUs.
+These GPUs are less efficient than their powerful sibling, the Nvidia H100.
+While this is still a skeptical side of the story for many, especially conspiracy theorists, given the current US-China rivalry, one aspect of this notable performance boost is their through and numerous training innovations, advances and brilliant engineering efforts with various experimentation and ablation studies.
+In fact, they introduced wild conclusions.
+For instance, Reinforcement Learning can successfully replace the supervised fine-tuning phase of LLMs development pipeline.
+This step is usually a tedious task to collect high quality and typically involves cumbersome human annotation.

+In this article, I will explain how this model was trained with some technical depth and what makes it unique among its counterparts.
+This will also cover the development of its predecessor, DeepSeek V3, as understanding both is instrumental for grasping the complete picture.
+For deeper insights, readers are encouraged to review the developers' technical reports.

+This article begins with a preamble introducing key terminology to establish common ground.
+It then discusses DeepSeek-R1, followed by DeepSeek-V3.

 # Preamble and Terminologies

-Before star diving further, it is helpful to state the terminologies used so that both of us (me and you) are on landing on common ground.
+Before diving deeper, it's useful to establish a common ground so that both of us can follow the technical discussion with a clear alignment to the context.
+This preamble will introduce three main topics that are relative to our discussion: The typical LLM development pipeline, and MoE architecture.

 ## An LLM Development Pipeline

-The current development of the production-grade LLMs undergoes the following steps:
+The development of production-grade LLMs typically involves the following steps:

-- Building a massive dataset of text (usually with trillion tokens).
-This dataset is just a text, like books, articles, high-quality web content, wiki pages, etc.
+- **Dataset Creation:** Building a massive text dataset (usually containing trillions of tokens) comprising books, articles, high-quality web content, wiki pages, and other text sources.
+Nothing fancy here.
+The main focus in this stage is on collecting high-quality data with meticulous preprocessing to ensure the quality constrains.

-- Build and train a transformer-based model for the next-token generation objective on the built dataset.
-The resulting trained model should be smart enough to predict the best next token given a previous sequence of tokens.
-This model is usually called a base model.
+- **Base Model Training:** Developing and training a transformer-based model for the next-token prediction objective on the collected dataset.
+The resulting trained model (usually called a base model) should be smart enough to predict the most probable next token given a sequence of previous tokens.

-- The base model is taking another round of fine-tuning.
-This fine-tuning is called supervised fine-tuning or SFT in short.
-The model in this stage is trained on datasets from downstream natural language processing tasks like question answering, sentiment analysis, machine translation, text classification, language understanding, and comprehension.
-These datasets are usually of special formats having two pairs apart: the input and the output.
-The model is fine-tuned to produce the output given the input.
+- **Supervised Fine-tuning (SFT):** The base model undergoes additional fine-tuning on datasets from downstream natural language processing tasks such as text classification, question answering, sentiment analysis, machine translation, language understanding, and language comprehension.
+These datasets follow a specific format with input-output pairs, and the model is fine-tuned to generate appropriate outputs for given inputs.
+In this stage, the model is trained with a variety of prompts to help generalizing to input quires variations.

-- While the model seems to be ready for public use by the last step.
-However, it undergoes another step, an alignment step.
-This step is concerned with teaching the model to align its output to human preferences.
-That is: the model should not produce harmful, offensive, or disrespectful content.
-The model, in this step, is usually trained with a special process called Reinforcement Learning from Human Feedback (RHLF).
-The resulting model after this step is a production-ready LLM, sometimes called a Chat model, like ChatGPT.
-In some cases, this step is merged with the previous step and the model is just called an instruct model where it covers both fine-tuning and alignment steps.
+- **Alignment:** While the model seems to be ready for the public use from the previous step, this final step ensures the model aligns its output with human preferences by avoiding harmful, offensive, or disrespectful content.
+This typically involves a process called Reinforcement Learning from Human Feedback (RLHF) where the model is tuned to follow human preferences.
+The resulting model after this step is a production-ready LLM, often called a Chat model (like ChatGPT).
+In some cases, this step is combined with the previous fine-tuning step, resulting in what's called an instruct model.

 ![Figure 1: LLM Development Pipeline](assets/llm-development-pipeline.png)